 Although social anxiety is not the same thing as introversion, many introverts experience this painful and isolating condition.
 The truth is you can beat social anxiety, and our partner Natasha Daniels can show you how.
 This means more relaxed conversations, more enjoyable work/school days, and more social invitations that you don’t immediately decline (unless you want to, of course!).
 Click here to check out her online class for kids and adults, How to Crush Social Anxiety.

 What I’m Learning

 Aside from wearing a t-shirt that says, “I’m more comfortable having conversations with myself inside my head.
 Let me live my life and don’t make this weird,” I’m not sure there is a perfect way to bridge the gap of understanding between those who live out loud and the quiet ones.
 All I can do is become comfortable with that label — and equally as comfortable ripping it off when I don’t feel like being the quiet one.

-I’m working with the realization that every now and again, someone will make me feel small or less than because I am more easily forgotten.
+I’m working with the realization that every now and again, someone will make me feel small or less than because I am quiet.
 I might make less of an impression on people, or they might find me unapproachable.
 Maybe on any given day, I’m in a bad mood.
 Maybe it’s just the way my face looks.

-But I’m learning to not let it get inside my head.
+I’m learning to not let their ignorant comments get inside my head.
 As an introvert with a rich inner world, there isn’t much room left in there, anyway.